 - weigh pro-cons objectively for making decisions, parallel process, practical short term > impractical long term

 - take life one step at a time, cup half full, your life is a work of art so enjoy the current

-- be gentle with self – thinking and worrying too much is a waste of time, privacy, listen to parents – quality and standards, sit up & try – small problems one at a time
+- be gentle with self – thinking and worrying too much is a waste of time, privacy, consider listening to authorities – quality and standards, sit up & try – small problems one at a time

 - don’t say what you wouldn’t want said to you; take the extra step to be kind and make people feel good about themselves in a genuine way — it will make you very happy

-- don’t sign up for more than you can chew — it will make you very happy
+- don’t sign up for more than you can chew — this strategy will make you very happy

 - hold your tongue, literally bite it, and look at the positive benefits of losing the argument

 These may change over the course of my life and I’ll publish the “Schedule” google doc (a live document that I myself refer to for these points) at a later time after doing some refurbishments.